Connecting with Nearby Rescues for Local Dog Rehoming in NZ

 - What are my dog’s needs?
 Assess whether your current circumstances can meet your dog’s physical and emotional needs.

-- Have I explored all options?
+- Explore Compassionate Alternatives to Surrendering Pets in NZ?
 Consider temporary solutions, such as fostering or reaching out to friends and family who might help.

 Preparing Your Dog for Rehoming